shirleykkk/shirleykwan1.github.io/index.md

  <p>my current capabilities are not yet match my aspirations,to increase my capabilities,I would like to try more and practice more on it.
   Additionally,I will ask more questions when I facing difficulties as professors are more experienced and can give me a helpful suggestions on what I am doing.
 </p>
-<p>On week ,we've try tkinter to make a
+<p>On week 1,we've try to make a taichi in a tkinter window